not-forest/forest-riscv/README.md

 - [ ] **Program Memory**
   - [x] Temporary ROM to store program code.
   - [x] Program RAM memory for data.
+  - [ ] Migrate from huge onchip memory block to caches.
   - [ ] Migrate from static ROM to dynamic program loader.

 ### Extensions and Enhancements